 Currently I am looking into various opportunities.
 The three major career paths are I am looking at are: working for the NHS or Genomics England, innovative startups making use of genomics technologies, drug development or personalised healthcare in large pharmaceutical companies.
 Alexander Schwinges, MSc Genomic Medicine

 I plan to pursue an Academic career in Advanced therapeutics thus a PhD is the next best thing for me.
 Emmanuel Okwelogu, MSc Genes, Drugs and Stem Cells

 I hope to become a clinical nurse specialist or to further study at Imperial.
 Priya Reehal, MSc Cardiovascular and Respiratory Healthcare

 In the next few months, I aim to improve my personal, professional, and research skills and to liaise more with professionals and organisations who are contributing to optimise the care of respiratory diseases patients.
 After the completion of my MSc, I plan to further my studies by pursuing a PhD and become an academic.
 Sulaiman Alsaif, MSc Cardiovascular and Respiratory Healthcare

 I hope to complete my MSc and go back into working for the NHS, hopefully after obtaining this MSc I am able to apply for a higher band, continue to progress and learn more skills within the ultrasound field.
 Davina Sadyakeethy, MSc Medical Ultrasound

-We got back in touch with the Alex, Davina, Emmanuel, Priya and Sulaiman as they were approaching the end of their academic year.
+We got back in touch with the Alexander, Davina, Emmanuel, Priya and Sulaiman as they were approaching the end of their academic year.

 What’s been your favourite part of the course?